Electric Ball Pump With Gauge

 A digital display is easier to read quickly, especially when several people share the pump.
 It also gives coaches and equipment managers a cleaner way to talk about setup: set this ball type to this pressure.

 TorrX combines a digital display with automatic inflate and deflate.
-For buyers comparing an electric ball pump with gauge, that is the bigger reason to look at it: the pump does not stop at showing pressure.
+For people comparing an electric ball pump with gauge, that is the bigger reason to look at it: the pump does not stop at showing pressure.
 It can work toward the target.

 For sport-specific pressure notes, use the Ball Pressure Guides.